softleader/slctl/README.md

-# SoftLeader Control
+# slctl

-Slctl is a command line interface for running commands against SoftLeader Services
+Slctl, stand for SoftLeader Control, is a command line interface for running commands against SoftLeader Services

 ## Feature